Khan/culture-cow/README.md

 culture-cow
 ===========

-Hubot configuration for Khan Academy's Culture Cow
+<a href="http://hubot.github.com/">Hubot</a> configuration for Khan Academy's Culture Cow